NEUROIMAGING / MAGNETIC RESONANCE

 MR-DWI in the acute stroke diagnosis

-Diffusion-weighted imaging (DWI) is a common MRI sequence for evaluating acute ischemic stroke.
-Increased DWI signal in ischemic brain tissue is usually observed within a few minutes after arterial occlusion.
+Diffusion-weighted imaging (DWI) is a common MRI sequence used to evaluate acute ischemic stroke.
+Increased DWI signal in ischemic brain tissue is usually observed within minutes of arterial occlusion.

 Technical notes

-• ischemia leads to diffusion restriction (water molecules remain in the cells) due to the energetic failure of Na+/K+ membrane pumps
+• ischemia leads to diffusion restriction due to the energetic failure of Na+/K+ membrane pumps, causing water molecules to remain inside the cells

-• the intensity of each image element (voxel) on the DWI sequence reflects the degree of water diffusion ⇒ restricted diffusion depicted on DWI is a sensitive indicator of acute ischemia
+• the intensity of each voxel on the Diffusion-Weighted Imaging (DWI) sequence reflects the degree of water diffusion ⇒ restricted diffusion on DWI serves as a sensitive indicator of acute ischemia

-• the acute lesion with restricted diffusion is hyperintense on DWI and hypointense on the ADC map (the lower the value, the greater the restriction)
+• acute lesions with restricted diffusion are hyperintense on DWI and hypointense on the Apparent Diffusion Coefficient (ADC) map (the lower the value, the greater the restriction)

 • CT or conventional MRI sequences (T1, T2) may not reveal the lesion in the first hours after the stroke onset

-• DWI is acquired within 2 minutes and is less susceptible to motion artifacts than other sequences
+• DWI is acquired within 2 minutes and is less susceptible to motion artifacts compared to other sequences

-• diffusion defect is not stroke-specific; it was described in many other neurological disorders (see table below)
+• the diffusion defect is not stroke-specific and has been described in various neurological disorders (refer to the table below)

-• when assessing DWI images, consider the following:
+• when evaluating DWI images, consider the following aspects:

-• location and shape of the lesion (does it correspond to a vascular territory?)
+• location and shape of the lesion (does it correspond to a specific vascular territory?)

 • is the DWI lesion hyperintense diffusely, centrally, or peripherally?